Pravin-Selvaranjan/Virtual_machine/README.md

 - how to restart a process - in this case its an NGINX
 - restart or start `sudo systemctl restart nginx`
 - enable the process `sudo systemctl enable ngninx`
+- vagrant reload/destroy and re install nginx(or whatever)
+-